Iceland in February

-Good to know before visiting Iceland in March
+Everything you need to know about visiting Iceland in February

 If not on the national beer day then because of the winter sun that is shining and tricking you into thinking it’s a little warm outside.
 Also, Easter beers are starting to show their “face” at the liquor stores, restaurants and bars.
 SKÁL!